jlewi/cloud-assistant/docs/troubleshooting.md

 wss    | Enabled (TLS)                 |

-### Unsigned Certificate
+### Self-signed Certificate

-If you are using TLS for the Runner (wss protocol) and you have an unsigned certificate you will get this error.
+If you are using TLS for the Runner (wss protocol) and you have a self-signed certificate you will get this error.
 The server will show the error.

 ```plaintext